ofiwg/libfabric/man/fi_tagged.3.md

 *FI_AUTH_KEY*
-: Only valid with domains configured with FI_AV_AUTH_KEY and connectionless endpoints configured with FI_DIRECTED_RECV.
+: Only valid with domains configured with FI_AV_AUTH_KEY and connectionless endpoints configured with FI_DIRECTED_RECV or FI_TAGGED_DIRECTED_RECV.
 When used with fi_trecvmsg, this flag denotes that the src_addr is an authorization key fi_addr_t instead of an endpoint fi_addr_t.

 The following flags may be used with fi_trecvmsg.